yanisvdc/cramR/README.md

 ## 📄 Citation & 🤝 Contributing

 ### 📚 Citation
-If you use Cram in your research, please cite the following paper:
+If you use Cram in your research, please cite the following papers:

 ```bibtex
 @techreport{jia2024cram,